Kong/docs.konghq.com/app/konnect/api/ksearch/index.md

 title: Konnect Search
 content_type: reference
 description: Learn how to use the Konnect Search to search through all Konnect entities.
-beta: true
 ---

 The {{site.konnect_short_name}} Search feature allows you to perform a search across all {{site.konnect_short_name}} entities within an organization.
 It is designed to cater to a wide range of search requirements, enabling you to find the information you need across different areas of the product.
-Search can be accessed via the search bar (_⌘+k_) on the top of every page or via the KSearch API.
+Search can be accessed via the search bar (_⌘+k_) on the top of every page or via the {{site.konnect_short_name}} Search API.

 Here are a few example use cases where you can use the {{site.konnect_short_name}} Search API in your automation:
 * Find entities that are "not compliant".
 For example, you can use search to find all routes that don't have a path that starts with `/api`.